 It’s fairly well known that mustard is historically aphrodisiac.
 This spicy seed and the condiment made from it were once considered so tempting that they were banned from monasteries.
 An aphrodisiac, yes, but an ingredient in a chocolate ganache tart?

-A chocolate ganache tart layered with aphrodisiacs
+A chocolate tart with a surprising secret ingredient

 - 1/2 cup salted butter room temperature

 - 3/3 cup confectioners’ sugar

 - 1 egg

 - 1 3/4 cup salted mini-pretzels crushed (reserve a few pretzels intact)

 - 10 oz dark chocolate chips or baking bar) melted

 - 12 oz dark chocolate chopped, 3 baking bars of 4each